These chocolate sandwich cookies are light, full of chocolate and so fun to eat. They are filled with creamy chocolate frosting.

 - In a medium pan combine milk chocolate chips and butter and heat, stir over low until melted.
 Cool for 5 minutes.

-- Gradually add in powdered sugar until desired consistency.
+- Gradually add in powdered sugar and milk until desired consistency.

 - Spread frosting on the bottom side of one cookie.
 Top with remaining cookie.